 FedEx informed authorities of a suspicious man, who seemed to be wearing gloves and a wig, who shipped two packages Sunday evening around 7:30 local time.
 While one of the packages detonated on an automatic conveyor in a sorting facility, police say that FedEx was not the target.
 The second device was recovered by police.
 It is likely FedEx’s surveillance footage and clues left inside the unexploded package that led investigators to their suspect, and ultimately, to that hotel outside Austin.

 “This is the culmination of three very long weeks in our community,” Chief Manley said.
 CBS News reported that Manley could be seen with a cup of coffee and a smile, weary though he must have been.

 The bomber may be dead, but it’s still unclear what his motives were or even if he acted alone.
 Some package bombs may still be out there, so police warn people in the Austin area to continue to be very careful when handling suspicious items.

 The explosion occurred just off I-35 South.
 Law enforcement has closed the road near the explosion for their investigation, and southbound traffic is backed up for miles.
-For those driving in the Round Rock area along I-35, expect detours and slowdowns.We value your comments!
-Please weigh in on our comment section below.
+For those driving in the Round Rock area along I-35, expect detours and slowdowns.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com